v1nsai/red2lem/README.md

 * `python bot.py`

 # TODO
 * Add support for anonymous scraping using JSON (you can do this by appending `.json` to pretty much any Reddit URL).
-I like the handy streaming service that the Reddit API exposes but since basically all goodwill is gone between devs and Reddit I'm expecting to get shut down at some point.